mroth/evalcache/README.md

 > zsh plugin to cache the output of a binary initialization command, intended
 > to help lower shell startup time.

 ## What it does

-There are lots of shell wrapper tools that follow the pattern of asking you to eval a specific init command in your shell startup, for example, rbenv ask
+There are lots of shell wrapper tools that follow the pattern of asking you to eval a specific init command in your shell startup, for example, rbenv asks:

     eval "$(hub alias -s)"